Who We Are

-Forgotten Felines Rescue is a non-profit organization dedicated to improving the lives of homeless cats and kittens in the Denver metro area.
+Forgotten Felines Rescue’s mission is to improve the lives of homeless cats and kittens in the Denver metro area.
 The organization received its 501(c)3 non-profit status at the end of 2009, but Forgotten Feline founders have been individually helping Denver’s forgotten felines for many years.
 In 2010, we began to build our organization by seeking funding, recruiting volunteers, and establishing relationships with area spay/neuter veterinary clinics.
 Forgotten Felines Rescue has been a member of Metro Denver Animal Welfare Alliance (MDAWA) for about 10 years.
 MDAWA is a coalition of animal welfare organizations that promote humane care for companion animals in our community.

 With the help of volunteers, our goals are to: